 - Medical Information 14120

-To call the following countries from Prague dial 00, then the relevant code: for US and Canada dial 1; for United Kingdom dial 44; and for Ireland 353.
+To call the following countries from Prague, dial 00, then the relevant code: for US and Canada dial 1; for United Kingdom dial 44; and Ireland 353.

-Calls made from public telephones costs from 5,- CZK per minute (or 15 CZK if calling mobile phone per minute).
-Telephone cards in the value of 200,- CZK can be purchased at newsagents, post offices, department stores, hotels etc.
+Calls made from public telephones cost from 5 CZK per minute (or 15 CZK if calling mobile phone per minute).
+Telephone cards in the value of 200 CZK can be purchased at newsagents, post offices, department stores, hotels etc.

-All three mobile phone operators (Eurotel, T-Mobile and Vodafone) use dual frequency 900/1800 MHz.
-You can take advantage from Czech SIM cards – low rates and free incoming calls.
+All three mobile phone operators (Eurotel, T-Mobile and Vodafone) use dual-frequency 900/1800 MHz.
+You can take advantage of Czech SIM cards – low rates and free incoming calls.
 Pay attention to switching your charger for input 220V.